torchstack-ai/cancer-biomarker-discovery/README.md

 - **Immune Cell Profiling**: Analyze immune cell populations and their states in depth

 ### 📊 Robust Data Integration
-- We integrate multiple scRNA-seq datasets seamlessly
+- We integrated multiple scRNA-seq datasets seamlessly
-- We correct batch effects using the Harmony algorithm
+- We corrected batch effects using the Harmony algorithm
-- We implement rigorous quality control and normalization
+- We implemented rigorous quality control and normalization
-- We standardize all data processing steps
+- We standardized all data processing steps

 ### 🎯 Therapeutic Target Discovery
-- We analyze differential expression across multiple cell populations
+- We analyzed differential expression across multiple cell populations
-- We identify cell-type specific markers
+- We identified cell-type specific markers
-- We perform pathway enrichment analysis
+- We performed pathway enrichment analysis
-- We classify cell types using machine learning
+- We classified cell types using machine learning

 ## Business Value